WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Introduction

-For the data collection, we employ two experiment paradigms, a \textit{normal reading} (NR) task, where participants read a continuous text and answer a comprehension question on the next screen, and an \textit{information-seeking} (IS) task, where participants are presented with the question they have to answer before reading the text, followed by the text itself and the question again.
-Previous work has shown that information-seeking reading results in faster reading speed and higher omission rates, i.e., fewer words are fixated during such a search task when compared to normal reading \citep{hollenstein2020zuco} which also leads to less alignment with NLP models \citep{eberle-etal-2022-transformer}.
-By collecting eye-tracking data from both tasks, we provide the possibility to analyze this behavior also in webcam-quality recordings.
-We hypothesize that a higher number of fixations on the relevant target spans in the text will result in participants answering correctly to the questions.
+For the data collection, we employ two experiment paradigms, a \textit{normal reading} (NR) task, where participants read a continuous text and answer a comprehension question on the next screen, and an \textit{information-seeking} (IS) task, where participants are presented with the question they have to answer \textit{before} reading the text, followed by the text itself and the question again.
+Previous work has shown that information-seeking reading results in faster reading speed and higher omission rates, i.e., fewer words are fixated during such a search task when compared to normal reading \citep{hollenstein-etal-2020-zuco}.
+This type of reading also leads to lower alignment with NLP models \citep{eberle-etal-2022-transformer}.
+By collecting eye-tracking data from both tasks, we provide the possibility to analyze this behavior in webcam recordings.
+We hypothesize that a higher number of fixations on the relevant target spans in the text will result in participants answering to the questions correctly.

-With the \textsc{WebQAmGaze} dataset we introduce the first corpus of webcam eye-tracking for reading studies.
-The objectives of this new data collection are two-fold: First, we aim to investigate to what extent can webcam-ET be used for reading studies.
-To the best of our knowledge, we are the first to provide word-level gaze features for a webcam reading dataset.
-Second, we explore how this dataset can be leveraged for explainability in NLP models.